 Positive relationship or direct relationship is a relationship between two variables that move in the same direction.
-Negative
+Negative relationship or indirect relationship is a relationship between two variables that move in the opposite direction.

 Linear relationship is a relationship that graphs as a straight line.
-A non-linear relationship graphs as a curve, which may take various shapes.
-(1)
+A non-linear relationship graphs as a curve, which may take various shapes. $^{(1)}$